Charles Edwin Wilbour: The Wilbour Archival Collection

-The Wilbour Archival Collection documents the research and expeditions of Charles Edwin Wilbour (1833-1896), one of the first American Egyptologists.
+The Wilbour Archival Collection documents the research and expeditions of Charles Edwin Wilbour (1833–1896), one of the first American Egyptologists.
 This collection includes a wide variety of materials such as articles, letters, inscriptions, notebooks, notes, publications, squeezes, bookplates, maps, and photographs.

 The bulk of the collection housed at the Brooklyn Museum consists of Wilbour's letters, notebooks, and research notes.
 He wrote numerous detailed letters to his wife, Charlotte Beebe Wilbour, and his mother, Sarah Soule Wilbour, describing both ancient and nineteenth century Egypt.
 These letters also document some of the objects purchased by Wilbour that are currently found in the Brooklyn Museum.
 Jean Capart later published these letters in 1936 in his book Travels in Egypt.
 In addition, there are letters to Wilbour from renowned Egyptologists such as August Eisenlohr, Jan Herman Insigner, Gaston Maspero, Archibald Sayce, Heinrich Karl Brugsch, and W.M.
 Flinders Petrie regarding their research and publications.

 In addition to his letters, Wilbour's research notes and notebooks offer insight into his work and provide detailed accounts of his observations and travels.
 Additional items of interest are inscriptions that Wilbour copied directly from sites or publications, and copies of published inscriptions with his hand-written annotations.
 Of particular interest are Wilbour's hand written copies from inscriptions located in the Temple of Kom Ombo, which reflect his meticulousness and attention to detail.

-In addition, the squeezes and photographs visually document objects and sites he visited.
-Of particular interest is a collection of squeezes that provide impressions of inscriptions found on an unidentified sarcophagus.
+In addition, the sketches and photographs visually document objects and sites he visited.
+Of particular interest is a collection of sketches that provide impressions of inscriptions found on an unidentified sarcophagus.
 Not only do the photographs provide visual documentation of Wilbour's research, but they also illustrate various monuments in Aswan and other locations.

 The Wilbour Library of Egyptology today is one of the world's most comprehensive research libraries for the study of ancient Egypt.
-The nucleus of the collection comes from the personal library of Charles Edwin Wilbour, an American Egyptologist who also assembled the Museum's extensive Egyptian antiquities collection.
+The nucleus of the collection comes from the personal library of Charles Edwin Wilbour, an American Egyptologist who also assembled the museum's extensive Egyptian antiquities collection.
 With over 35,000 volumes, the Wilbour Library is an important resource for textual and visual information about the history of ancient Egypt.
 It also holds material on art and culture of the ancient Middle East.